 The Pros and Cons of a Long-Term Business Loan

-A long-term business loan can provide a substantial sum of cash, allowing you to buy expensive equipment, expand staff, and make other major investments.
-Compared to short-term business loans and other types of financing, long-term loans provide many benefits:
+A long-term business loan program can provide substantial cash, allowing you to buy expensive equipment, expand staff, and make other necessary investments.

-- Lower interest rates.
+Lower interest rates

-- Fixed payment terms.
+Fixed payment terms

-- Lower fees (compared to other financing options).
+Lower fees (compared to other financing options)

-However, long-term business loans also have drawbacks:
+However, long-term small business loans also have drawbacks:

 Should You Apply for a Long-Term Business Loan?